Bipolar Dual Diagnosis Treatment

 The origins of bipolar disorder are still unknown, but there are certain factors that can lead to the development of this mental illness.

 Genetics is one of the major causes of bipolar disorder.
-According to the Depression and Bipolar Support Alliance, about two-thirds of people with bipolar disorder have at least one family member with a severe mood disorder.
+Many people with bipolar disorder have at least one family member with the same disorder, and having a parent with bipolar disorder can correlate with a high chance of developing bipolar disorder over time.

 Neurological factors can cause severe mood disorders if the chemicals in the brain are imbalanced.
 Neurotransmitters, such as dopamine and serotonin, control a person’s mood.
 If these chemicals are imbalanced, people may experience depressive or manic episodes.